pythonanywhere/flask-tutorials/tutorial-1.md

     @app.route('/')

-This decorator specifies that the following method defines what happens when someone goes to the location "/" on your site -- eg. if they go to `http://`*yourusername*`.pythonanywhere.com/`.
+This decorator specifies that the following function defines what happens when someone goes to the location "/" on your site -- eg. if they go to `http://`*yourusername*`.pythonanywhere.com/`.
 If you wanted to define what happens when they go to `http://`*yourusername*`.pythonanywhere.com/foo` then you'd use `@app.route('/foo')` instead.

     def hello_world():
         return 'Hello from Flask!'